 - Salt and pepper to taste

-3) Place the potatoes in a bowl of cold water for 5 minutes, which removes starch from the outside.
-Pat them dry with a paper towel prior to frying.
+- Place the potatoes in a bowl of cold water for 5 minutes, removing starch from the outside.
+Pat them dry with a paper towel before frying.

-4) Using a non-stick skillet, add the butter olive oil and heat until oil shimmers slightly.
-We use a medium heat.
-Place the potatoes flat side down in the skillet and pan-fry until well browned, 5-6 minutes.
-Season with salt and pepper.
+- Using a non-stick skillet, add the butter olive oil and heat until oil shimmers slightly.
+We use medium heat.
+Place the potatoes flat side down in the skillet and pan-fry until well browned, 5-6 minutes—season with salt and pepper.

-5) Flip the potatoes and cook the other flat side 5-6 minutes, or until well browned.
+- Flip the potatoes and cook the other side for 5-6 minutes, or until well browned.
 Transfer the potatoes to a small baking dish and add the chicken stock and thyme sprigs.

-6) Bake until potatoes are fork tender and creamy on the inside.
-This can take up to 30 minutes or longer depending on the size of the potatoes.
+- Bake until potatoes are fork-tender and creamy on the inside.
+This can take up to 30 minutes or longer, depending on the size of the potatoes.
 Add more chicken stock if needed to keep liquid in the dish.
-(We like to either gently flip the potatoes half-way through the baking time, or stir around the thyme sprigs to get maximum flavor.)
+(We like to either gently flip the potatoes halfway through the baking time or stir around the thyme sprigs to get maximum flavor.)

-7) Let cool 5 minutes before serving.
-You can drizzle lightly with any remaining liquid in the baking dish or a bit more butter olive oil prior to serving.
+- Let cool 5 minutes before serving.
+You can drizzle with any remaining liquid in the baking dish or a bit more butter olive oil before serving.